upsidedownlabs/libexg/README.md

 # __libexg__
-This repository contains Arduino library for using Bio-Amp-EXG-Pill to record EMG, ECG, EEG, EOG data using Arduino.
-You can use the filtered data from the Bio-Amp-EXG-Pill Module to create new and awesome Projects!
+This repository contains Arduino library for using Bio-Potential Amplifiers to record EMG, ECG, EEG, EOG data using Arduino.
+You can use the filtered data from the Bio-potential Amplifier Modules to create new and awesome Projects!

 ## Compatibility